Personal Injury Claim:

 Property Damage is NOT Covered

 The definition of personal injury claim automatically excludes property damage.
 In fact, property damage associated with an accident is not often covered under a personal injury claim.
 However, most insurance policies do include clauses specifically related to compensation for property damage.
-A good personal injury attorney will always work property damages into a total accident claim in order to ensure you're completely compensated.
-At Sally Morin Law, we include assistance with this property damage claim to our clients as a courtesy when representing them for their personal injury claim.
+A good personal injury attorney will make sure you promptly file your property damage claim, or they will work property damages into a total accident claim in order to ensure you're completely compensated.

 However, if you're trying to make a personal injury claim without a lawyer, you do have other legal avenues available to you in order to seek reimbursement for concrete physical loses including: